betteriot/betteriot-principles/README.md

 ### 30. The vendor SHOULD document any parts that a user can repair using common tools and skills.

-Assessment: The vendor submits a link to public instructions.
-Design files should be made available if the piece is expected to be 3D printed.
+Assessment: The vendor submits a link to public user documentation.
+Design files should be made available if the piece is expected to be 3D-printed.

 Example: TODO

 ### 31. The vendor SHOULD supply spare parts on request during the lifecycle of the product.

-Assessment: A clear and accessible form that a user can fill in to request these part should be included as part of the packaging or online presence of the vendor.
+Assessment: A clear and accessible form that a user can fill in to request these parts should be included as part of the packaging or online presence of the vendor.

 Example: TODO